Medication Therapy Management

 - Dietary supplements and vitamins

 The pharmacist will offer ways to manage your conditions with the drugs you take.
 If more information is needed, the pharmacist may contact your prescribing doctor.
-A CMR review takes about 30 minutes and usually offered once each year—if you qualify.
-At the end of your discussion, the pharmacist will give you a Personal Medication List of the medications you discussed during your CMR.
+The review takes about 30 minutes and is usually offered once each year—if you qualify.
+At the end of your discussion, the pharmacist will give you a Personal Medication List of the medications you discussed during your review.

 You will also receive a Medication Action Plan.
 Your plan may include suggestions from the pharmacist for you and your doctor to discuss during your next doctor visit.

 Here is a blank copy of the Personal Medication List for tracking your prescriptions.